29 Mar The Best Time to Treat for Grubs in Your Lawn

 There are a lot of reasons why certain patches of grass don’t grow very well, but one of the most common in Minnesota lawns is grubs (otherwise known as Japanese beetles).
 These harmful invaders lay their eggs in the dirt under your grass in the summer.
 Those eggs grow up and feed in the fall and spring.
 This cycle of feeding can be extremely harmful to the grass in your lawn.
 In this blog post, we’ll discuss the best time to treat for Japanese beetles/grubs in your lawn.
 If you don’t want to do the treatment yourself, let your local Minneapolis lawn care specialists (that’s us) help you by filling out a quote request.

 Late Summer to Early Fall Is the Best Time to Treat Lawn Grubs

-To understand why this timing is best, we need to understand the life cycle of a Japanese Beetle.
-As you can see in the handy chart below, a grub’s life cycle begins in the summer when adult Japanese beetles lay eggs underneath the soil.
-They feed on grass roots through the fall and then dig down and go dormant during the winter.
+To understand why this timing is best, we need to understand the life cycle of a Japanese beetle.
+As you can see in the handy chart below, a grub’s life cycle begins in the summer, when adult Japanese beetles lay eggs underneath the soil.
+After the grubs hatch from these eggs, they feed on grass roots through the fall and then dig down and go dormant during the winter.
 In the spring, they dig up and feed again before turning into adults and starting the process over.

 The grubs are closest to the top of the soil in the spring and fall.
-Any other time of year would be difficult/impossible to reach them and killing the adults doesn’t stop the process after they’ve laid the eggs.
-While it’s possible to treat the grubs in the spring time (April to June), that is not the ideal time to do it.
+Any other time of year would be difficult or impossible to reach them, and killing the adults doesn’t stop the process after they’ve laid the eggs.
+While it’s possible to treat the grubs in the springtime (April to June), that is not the ideal time to do it.
 In the spring, the grubs had an entire fall and winter to strengthen up and become larger so they are much more difficult to kill.
 In the late summer to fall, the grubs are just barely starting to grow and they are much closer to the soil surface so they are easier to kill.